uvarc/rc-website/content/post/fall-workshops.md

 +++

 School of Medicine Research Computing provides training opportunities covering a variety of data analysis, basic programming and computational topics.
-All of the classes listed below are taught by SOMRC experts and are freely available to UVa faculty, staff and students.
+All of the classes are taught by SOMRC experts and are freely available to UVa faculty, staff and students.

 * R / R packages
 * Python
+* Matlab
 * Data manipulation
 * Data visualization
 * Cloud Computing